Saint-Aubin-Épinay

 Saint-Aubin-Épinay (/fr/) is a commune in the Seine-Maritime department in the Normandy region in north-western France.

 Geography

 A farming village situated just 4 mi southeast of the centre of Rouen near the junction of the D 7, D 42 and the D 91 roads.
 The small river Aubette has its source within the commune's borders.

 History

-Commune created in 1823 by the reunion of the former communes of Épinay and Saint-Aubin-la-Rivière.
+The commune was created in 1823 by the merger of the former communes of Épinay and Saint-Aubin-la-Rivière.